Fredreally6/Neo4j_test/README.md

 2. Run test.py
     - It will create some nodes and simple relations between them
     - Now the database is ready for operations

+Update on Nov 16th:
+    - Py2neo has come to an end.
+This project may migrate to a new one with a new library "neomodel"